CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

     ![](./images/searchskill(13).png)

-1. Wait for deployment to complete, click on **Go to resources** and then go to the deployed Function App resource.
+1. Wait for deployment to complete, click on **Go to resources**, and then go to the deployed Function App resource.

     ![](./images/searchskill(14).png)